delmic/elnok/README.md

 Specify the index pattern to look into (default is logstash-*).
 It can be comma separated.

+* --list-fields

+List all the fields present in the index (tab separated)

 * -o, --output OUTPUT

 Controls the format of the generated output.
 Accepts "short" or "json".